SiRong-github/shatoria/README.md

 https://github.com/user-attachments/assets/e2b64dd1-71f6-449a-8202-d1797fa582a9

 # File Purpose
 The program implements a list of SPREAD actions with the lowest cost win sequence for one of the players in a strategic, perfect-information single-player version of the two-player game of contagion and domination called Infexion.
 Further details are in the File-Level Documentation.
-For the full version of the game, head [here](https://github.com/SiRong-github/shatoriaP2).
+For the full version of the game, head to [shatoriaP2](https://github.com/SiRong-github/shatoriaP2).
+You may also play the game with a friend [here](https://comp30024.pages.gitlab.unimelb.edu.au/2023s1/infexion-playground/).

 # File-Level Documentation
 Infexion consists of a 7x7 hexagonally-tiled, infinitely repeating board, described by an axial coordinate system in the program.
 A valid coordinate is an integer pair (r,q), 0 ≤ r ≤ 6, 0 ≤ q ≤ 6.
 The objective of the players (named Red and Blue) are to conquer all the 'tokens' on the board.